-How To File Taxes When Married To A Non-U.S. Citizen
+How To File Taxes When Marrying A Non-U.S. Citizen

-While not every union is that romantic there are always tax implications to consider when you marry a non-U.S. citizen.
+While not every union is that romantic, there are always tax implications to consider when marrying a non-U.S. citizen.

 The choice of a tax filing status should be made carefully, as it ultimately can affect not only your tax rates, but also which additional deductions you may be able to claim.
 The right decision could be the difference between a honeymoon spent in a mosquito-ridden shanty and one spent at a five star resort.